astral-sh/uv/PIP_COMPATIBILITY.md

 In the future, uv will support pinning packages to dedicated indexes (see: [#171](https://github.com/astral-sh/uv/issues/171)).
 Additionally, [PEP 708](https://peps.python.org/pep-0708/) is a provisional standard that aims to address the "dependency confusion" issue across package registries and installers.

+## Transitive direct URL dependencies for constraints and overrides

+While uv does support URL dependencies (e.g., `black @ https://...`), it does not support _transitive_ (i.e., "nested") direct URL dependencies for constraints and overrides.

+Specifically, if a constraint or override is defined using a direct URL dependency, and the constrained package has a direct URL dependency of its own, uv _may_ reject that transitive direct URL dependency during resolution.

+uv also makes the assumption that non-URL dependencies won't introduce URL dependencies (i.e., that dependencies fetched from a registry will not themselves have direct URL dependencies).
+If a non-URL dependency _does_ introduce a URL dependency, uv will reject the URL dependency during resolution.

+If uv rejects a transitive URL dependency in either case, the best course of action is to provide the URL dependency as a direct dependency in the `requirements.in` file, rather than as a constraint, override, or transitive dependency.

 ## Virtual environments by default